 Following the smoking ban, the advancements in electric outdoor heating really came on leaps and bounds.
 But if you prefer the natural approach to heating an outdoor area (burning spirits or wood), then you’ll need yourself a burner.
 Chimineas are nice and traditional, but if you fancy something a little more contemporary, go for a fire pit!

-5) Ditch the decking
+5) Ditch the slippery decking and concrete slabs

 6) Update a drab patio area with Moroccan Tiles